 How digitisation helps the aged care sector adapt to growing demand

-Across the globe, and particularly across the Asia-Pacific region, the population is getting older.
+Across the globe, the world’s population is getting older.
 People are living longer and having fewer children, causing a disproportionate growth in demand for services like in-home care, short-term care, aged hospice and institutional aged care.

 The numbers tell the story well.
-By 2050, one in four people across the Asia-Pacific will be over 60 years old.
-That’s close to 1.3 billion people.
+Back in 2013, just 14% of the Australian population were aged 65 and over.
+By 2053, this figure is expected to jump to 21%.
 While older people these days generally consider themselves to be in good health — and many can live independently well into their senior years — there is no doubt that an exponentially ageing population will have a ripple effect across the aged care sector.
-Indeed, the main users of aged care services tend to be people aged over 85, and by 2050, the “oldest-old” (80 years or older) will make up about one-fifth of all older persons in the region.
+Indeed, the main users of aged care services tend to be people aged over 85, and their numbers are expected to increase at least four-fold by 2047.

 A shifting aged care system

-Integrated care allows older people to ‘age in place’, with their health and social needs met at home instead of in institutional aged care.
-Importantly, research has shown that older people who ‘age in place’ have a better quality of life and are happier than those in aged care homes.
+As the population ages, the shape of the aged care system is changing.
+These days, many older Australians express the desire to remain in their own homes for as long as possible.
+Research has shown that older people who ‘age in place’ have a better quality of life and are happier than those in aged care homes.

 Not only that, but the ‘age in place’ model also reduces the burden on institutional aged care services, where places are becoming increasingly scarce.
 Yet the rapid growth of at-home care will increase the burden on community services and aged care providers who offer home care.

 To help cope with the growing demand — and to support the rapid on-boarding of service providers at scale — the time is ripe for outdated, manual processes to be replaced with automated, digital systems.
 Why?
 Because anything still done on paper takes up unnecessary admin time and budget, which could be better spent on delivering high quality aged care services.